+Talk Range

-Talk Range Your radio is designed to maximize performance and improve transmission range.
+Your radio is designed to maximize performance and improve transmission range.
 Do not use the radios closer than 2m apart.

-Monitor Button Pressing and holding for three seconds allows you to listen to the volume level of the radio when you are not receiving.
+Pressing and holding (S) for three seconds allows you to listen to the volume level of the radio when you are not receiving.
 This allows you to adjust the volume, if necessary.
-You can also press

-(a) to check for activity on the current channel before you talk.
-Push-to-Talk () Timeout Timer
+You can also press (3) to check for activity on the current channel before you talk.

-To prevent accidental transmissions and save battery life, the radio emits a continuous warning tone and stops transmitting if you press (PTT) for 60 continuous seconds.
+To prevent accidental transmissions and save battery life, the radio emits a continuous warning tone and stops transmitting if you press (PTT) for 60 continuous seconds